pierre-24/scalapacke/docs/dev/tutorial.md

 Next, use [`BLACS_GRIDINIT`](https://netlib.org/blacs/BLACS/QRef.html#BLACS_GRIDINIT) to initialize the grid, which will automatically map each process to a position within the grid (or outside if it doesn't belong to the grid).
 This is illustrated below:

 ![](../assets/blacs_gridinit.svg)

-The `grid_ctx` is used as the first argument.
+??? note "Arguments of `BLACS_GRIDINIT`"

+    - **The context** (`grid_ctx`).
       It serves as both input and output, meaning it accepts the main context and returns the new grid context.
-The second argument specifies how processes are mapped onto the grid, though this detail is generally not critical.
+    - How processes are mapped onto the grid (here `"R"`, meaning in row-order), though this detail is generally not critical.
-The third and fourth arguments define the number of **rows** and **columns** in the grid, respectively.
+    - The number of **rows** that the grid should contain, and of **columns** (`grid_M, grid_N`).

+You can create as many grids as you want, which is useful if a given task requires a different grid.
+You can also use [`BLACS_GRIDMAP`](https://netlib.org/blacs/BLACS/QRef.html#BLACS_GRIDMAP) to manually map the processes to the grid, which is useful if you want to create disjoint grids (*e.g.*, if you want to map a part of the processes on a given grid, and the other part on another).

 !!! warning